 - National Registry and Utah Basic Emergency Medical Technician Certification.

 - Valid driver’s license and positive driving record

 - Candidates must be able to communicate effectively in English, both verbally and in writing

 - Must be a citizen of the United States of America at the time of application, or provide proof of appropriate work permit

 Please visit the Bureau of Emergency Medical Services and Preparedness.

 Please visit the Utah Fire & Rescue Academy.

 Yes, our current policy states that tattoos, brandings, and body piercings shall not be visible while in uniform (a short-sleeved uniform shirt) and working in the public eye.
-Employees may not use bandaging to cover tattoos, brandings, or body piercings.
+Employees may not use bandaging or sleeves to cover tattoos, brandings, or body piercings.